crumbyte/noxdir/README.md

                               path.

                               Example: --root="C:\Program Files (x86)"
+      --simple-color          Use a simplified color schema without emojis and glyphs.

+                              Example: --simple-color (provide a flag)

   -l, --size-limit string     Define size limits/boundaries for files that should be shown in the
                               scanner output.
 Files that do not fit in the provided limits will be skipped.